cladam/choreo/docs/architecture-overview.md

 The parser ensures that the structure of the test is correct, checking for things like valid keywords, proper nesting of scenarios and tests, and correct usage of actors.
 If the syntax is valid, it produces an AST that the runner can then process.
-See our [Grammar & Parser documentation](../grammar-and-parser) for more details.
+See the [Grammar & Parser documentation](../grammar-and-parser) for more details.

 ### 2. The Runner & Backends